ADGEfficiency/programming-resources/fundamentals/programming.md

 - no functional decomposition
 - want code that explains itself
 - fallacy that people whose code is not readable will be able to write comments
-- if you cant express yourself in code, you won’t be able to in comments
+- if you can't express yourself in code, you won’t be able to in comments

 Comments are a source of noise in code
 1. if code is clear, speaks for itself